 This is simply a brief summary of the concept of a capital gains tax.
 The actual calculations for determining a capital gain or loss are more complex.
 For example, you can use any improvements or repairs done to an asset to offset the capital gain amount.
 We will cover this in more detail below.

 Capital gains and losses can apply to the sale of a wide variety of property and investments, such as:

 Generally, any time you sell an asset for more than you bought it, that counts as a capital gain.
 The US government taxes these capital gains under the capital gains tax.
 In most cases, the rate for this tax ranges from 15%–20% based on your income level.

-Whether an expat has to pay a capital gains tax depends on the details of the sale.
+Depending on the details of the sale, an expat may or may not have to pay a capital gains tax.
 Technically, all capital gains made by a US citizen are taxable.
 This is true regardless of whether you are selling US property or foreign property.